Detroit Historic District Commission Guidelines and Procedures

 - Obtain an "Application for Building Permit" from the Buildings, Safety, Engineering, and Environmental Department located on the 4th floor of the Coleman A. Young Municipal Center (former City County Building), or download a copy (pdf) from HBEA.

-- Mail or bring the application to the Commission offices on the 13th floor of Cadillac Tower for approval.
+- Mail or bring the application to the Commission offices on the 8th floor of the Coleman A. Young Municipal Center for approval.

 - Most projects can be approved by staff (see the list below).
 Larger projects must be approved by the Commission at their monthly meeting, held the second Wednesday of each month.
 Applications are due 3 Mondays before each Commission meeting.